On Homogenization Problems with Oscillating Dirichlet Conditions in Space-Time Domains: Notations, Assumptions and Preliminaries

+\begin{lemma} Let $\{F_i,g_i\}$ be a sequence of operators and boundary data satisfying (G1)(G2).
+Suppose $(F_i,g_i)$ converge locally uniformly to $(F,g)$.
+Let $u_i$ be a sequence of bounded subsolutions (supersolutions) to \eqref{def vis} with $F,g$ replaced by $F_i,g_i$.
+Let $u^*$ be the upper half-relaxed limit of $u_i$, then $u^*$ is one subsolution to \eqref{def vis} (resp. the lower half-relaxed limit $u_*$ is one supersolution). \end{lemma}

-Comparison principle of fully nonlinear parabolic equations on a space-time domain with general Neumann type boundary condition is proved by Lundstr\"{o}m and \"{O}nskog \cite{exist} which generalizes the results on fixed domain by Dupuis and Ishii \cite{9}.
-For the Dirichlet problem, the same results hold with simpler proofs.
-Well-posedness for equation \eqref{eqns1} follows from Perron's method and comparison principle.
-And we know that all the solutions are bounded universally by
+Comparison principle of fully nonlinear parabolic equations on a space-time domain with general Neumann type boundary condition is proved by Lundstr\"{o}m and \"{O}nskog \cite{exist} which generalizes the results on fixed domains by Dupuis and Ishii \cite{9}.
+It is by now classical that well-posedness for equation \eqref{eqns1} follows from Perron's method and comparison principle.